 Crime and Corruption Commission

-The Crime and Corruption Act 2001 (QLD) (“the Act”) creates a body known as the Crime and Corruption Commission (“CCC”) which is tasked ‘to combat and reduce the incidence of major crime and to reduce the incidence of corruption in the public sector’ (a paraphrase of the purposes of the Act set out in s.4).
+The Crime and Corruption Act 2001 creates a body known as the Crime and Corruption Commission (CCC), whose task is “to combat and reduce the incidence of major crime and to reduce the incidence of corruption in the public sector”.

-The CCC has a number of wide ranging powers to investigate matters which fall within their ambit, whether because the case involves corruption in public office (the investigation and prosecution of which is a key responsibility of the CCC) or because a secondary body, known as the Crime Reference Committee, ask it to investigate a particular matter.
+The CCC has wide-ranging powers to investigate matters which fall within its ambit, whether because the case involves corruption in public office (the investigation and prosecution of which is a key responsibility of the CCC) or because a secondary body, known as the Crime Reference Committee, asks it to investigate a particular matter.

 In most circumstances, when a person is subjected to an overt CCC investigation they are entitled to obtain legal advice and/or be legally represented (in the case of, for example, a compulsory hearing).
 The CCC also has a range of covert investigative powers which, naturally, do not carry any entitlement to legal representation because of their secretive nature.

-Compulsory hearings are governed under the Crime and Corruption Act 2001.
+Compulsory hearings are governed by the Act.
 The Crime and Corruption Commission (“CCC”) may authorise the holding of a hearing in relation to any matter relevant to the performance of its functions.